agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 it filters **after** the aggregation.

 I then construct two queries that read from the sub-query to select the highest row for the weekend and weekdays.
-I `UNION` to two queries together so we end up with a single table containing our results.
+I `UNION` the two queries together so we end up with a single table containing our results.
 The double select is to allow the `ORDER BY` before the `UNION`.